Check out the NWN:EE Multiplayer Resource page for links to a wide variety of community products and places to go.

 - The Dungeon Master's Forum, which hosts topics on DMing resources and the DM-Friendly Initiative (DMFI) sub-forum.

 - Player and DM Connection for those who want to post availability and interest in games.

 - Campaign forums for gaming groups - request your own!.

 Registered members should update the home time zone in your account settings, if necessary.
 Then the calendar will automatically display all scheduled events at the correct local time.
 Otherwise, times will display at the site's default time zone (GMT -5).

 Members can create characters on the site and provide stats and descriptions for them.
-These character profiles are then used when signing up for open games, or can provide useful background information for their participation in other types of games.
+These character profiles can be used when signing up for open games, or be used for background information for participation in other types of games.
 Your member profile has a Characters tab that lists all of the ones you have created on the site.
 Characters can either have a DM (Dungeon Master) or Player role assigned to them.
 Here are examples of both DM and Player characters.